Brandeis Emergency Fund

 - Please note that undergraduates with rent needs during the academic year must meet with SFS to request additional financial aid funds since housing costs are already included in the cost of attendance upon which their need-based aid is awarded.

-- Food insecurity, for needs that cannot be met by the on-campus food pantry; meal swipes through Harvest Table can be provided to eligible students.
-In some circumstances, typically during break periods, a maximum of one month/$72 per week based on USDA food cost index for students can be provided.
+- Food insecurity, for needs that cannot be met by the Brandeis Pantry or the Swipe Out Hunger Program (see Food Insecurity tab above for more information).
+In some circumstances, typically during break periods in an emergency situation, a maximum of one month/$90 per week based on USDA food cost index for students can be provided.

 - Please note that undergraduates with food needs during the academic year must meet with SFS to request additional financial aid funds since board is already included in the cost of attendance upon which their need-based aid is awarded.

 - Laptop repair or replacement for graduate students, due to damage only (undergraduate students can apply for a laptop/equipment grant through SFS by submitting an application); max of $600, once during time at Brandeis (please visit Dell Technologies for possible options).

-- Storage of belongings for high-need students who do NOT live within the drive-able area; max of $500
+- Storage of belongings during the summer for high-need students who do NOT live within the drive-able area; max of $500.

 - Phone replacement, due to damage only (maximum of $300), when needed for educational purposes, once during time at Brandeis.